Content Marketing in Spanish. When and How?

 - It positions your company as an expert in your field.

-Planning a content marketing strategy and putting it into practice is not an easy task.
+Planning a content marketing strategy and putting it into practice is a challenging task.
 Moreover, when you operate globally, things get more complicated, even in countries that speak the same language.

-Same happens with traditions, celebrations and feast days.
-We have some in common, but each country also has its own celebrations calendar.
-A celebrations calendar is a fantastic tool for content marketing, as you will be able to create specific content that links some of those celebrations to your business.
+The same happens with traditions, celebrations and feast days.
+We have some in common, but each country has its own celebrations calendar.
+A celebrations calendar is a fantastic tool for content marketing, as you can create specific content that links some of those celebrations to your business.

-In the table below, you can see some example of celebrations in Spain, Mexico and Venezuela.
+The content marketing table below shows some examples of celebrations in Spain, Mexico and Venezuela.

 As you can see, some of the feast days are the same in all three countries, but they have different dates.

-There are also traditions that are not celebrated on a specific date, but are intrinsic to a given country.
-A perfect example is the Fiesta de quince años, which consists of holding a coming-of-age party when girls turn 15, and is similar to the Sweet Sixteen parties in the US.
-Although this celebration is popular in most Latin American countries, we do not do anything remotely similar in Spain.
+Some traditions are not celebrated on a specific date but are intrinsic to a given country.
+A perfect example is the Fiesta de quince años, which consists of holding a coming-of-age party when girls turn 15, similar to the Sweet Sixteen parties in the US.
+Although this celebration is popular in most Latin American countries, we do nothing remotely comparable in Spain.

 The right kind of information at the wrong time is the wrong kind of information

-No matter how good your content is, if you post it at the wrong time, it will not be of any use for your audience.
-Moreover, it may affect your reputation as an expert in your field, and you may lose trust from your customers or potential clients.
+No matter how good your content is, posting it at the wrong time will not be useful for your audience.
+Moreover, it may affect your reputation as an expert in your field, and you may lose the trust of your customers or potential clients.
 It’s an essential part of content marketing.

 You can, of course, reuse it and adapt it to a particular country.
 For example, imagine you want to create a blog post called Five surprising gifts for Mother’s Day.
 You can start by preparing the general content: